andystopia/blog/content/unity/unity-separation-and-communication.md

 Hopefully at this point, it is clear how we could swap out other implementations for inventory.

+Note that this subsection's description is often referred to as the `Strategy` pattern.

 ## Peer to Peer Driven Communication